Neaxic/LocksContract/README.md

 ## A cool little something i wont explain.
 It might be pretty cool one day.
-Opensource for trust, link will be avalibal here once contract has been deployed
+Open source for trust, link will be available here once contract has been deployed